kk-digital/kcg-data-scrapper-pinterest-python/README.md

 Given the pin urls stored from `stage 2` and after the duplicated urls being excluded in `stage 3` this last stage is going through those pin links and downloading the images inside those pins, then compresses those downloaded images and uploading them to `Mega Upload`.

 ## Requirements
-Afterwards run the following command to install the required dependencies for the tool.
+This tool uses Chrome web driver ,afterwards run the following command to install the required dependencies for the tool.
 ```sh
 pip install -r ./requirements.txt
 ```